DeGrom homers, dominates on mound as Mets stop Nationals 5-1

 The NL East-leading Nationals had been 6-0 at Citi Field this season and had battered the Mets in three games this week, never trailing while totaling 18 extra-base hits.
 But they had trouble touching the blue-stitched balls — used all around Major League Baseball on Father's Day — thrown by deGrom (6-3).

+"You've got to put it on deGrom.
+We knew he was going to be tough going into today because they didn't want to be swept at home," Washington manager Dusty Baker said.

-The right-hander mixed his fastball, slider and changeup well, fanned Bryce Harper with a 97 mph heater on his 105th and last pitch and walked off to a standing ovation.
-He struck out six and walked two, and the only run against him was unearned.
+DeGrom mixed his fastball, slider and changeup well, fanned Bryce Harper with a 97 mph heater on his 105th and last pitch and walked off to a standing ovation.
+The right-hander struck out six and walked two, and the only run against him was unearned.

 A career .199 hitter in 176 at-bats coming in, deGrom also provided the biggest jolt.
 He hit the first pitch of the third inning from Joe Ross (3-3) over the wall in left-center.